varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading.rst

 req.backend.healthy replaced by std.healthy(req.backend)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Remeber to import the std module if you're not doing so already.
+Remember to import the std module if you're not doing so already.

 client.port, and server.port replaced by respectively std.port(client.ip) and std.port(server.ip)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~